 Matthew Shannon is a historian of America’s global interactions during the twentieth century, and his research focuses on American-Iranian relations.
 In addition to teaching in the History Department, he is the director of Connections, the capstone course in the Core curriculum that focuses on global citizenship.
-He also serves as the co-director of the Emory & Henry chapter of Pi Gamma Mu, the international honors society for the social sciences.

 Temple University, Philadelphia, PA